sjbylo/lab-ocp4/workshop/content/exercises/20-create-an-app.md

 Click on the project, you will be brought to the project console which shows that there is no workload running .

+Now switch to the ``Developer`` perspective by clicking on the ``Administrator`` at the top of the left menu and selecting ``Developer``.
+You will now see the Developer perspective which focuses on everything that a developer would be concerned about.

+You can now deploy a container my clicking on the ``+Add`` menu item.

-To deploy a container image, click on the 'Deploy Image' button at the button of the page.
-Or you can use the 'Add' menu at the top right to deploy an image.
+To deploy a container image, click on the '+Add' in the left menu.

 ![project](images/deploy-img2.png)